 Sea Lion Landing

-At the Farmyard you will find all things, you guess it…farm!
+At the Riverbanks Farm you will find all things, you guessed it…farm!
 A garden, pigs, chickens, and goats…just to name a few.
 You can pet and brush the goats, climb up on a tractor and pretend you’re a farmer or collect “eggs” in the chicken shed using your Explore More card.

-Some other popular animals that you can find at Riverbanks are zebras, bears, otters, lions, penguins, rhinos, flamingos, and more!
+Some other popular animals that you can find at Riverbanks are zebras and ostriches, bears, otters, lions, penguins, rhinos, flamingos, harbor seals, and more!

 Rides and Attractions at Riverbanks